sultatog/valheim_mods/README.md

 ### The Cherry on Top

-Hold up, we're not done yet!
-You've got the mods installed, but there's one more step to make it all come together.
-Download this config file right [here](https://github.com/sultatog/valheim_mods/blob/main/valheim_plus.cfg) and replace the old one in Valheim\BepInEx\config.
+Hang tight, we're not done yet!
+Now you've got the mods installed, kickstart the game and then close it down.
+We're just making sure all the necessary files are in place.
+Done that?
+Cool, now download this config file right [here](https://github.com/sultatog/valheim_mods/blob/main/valheim_plus.cfg) and replace the old one in Valheim\BepInEx\config.
 Trust us, it's worth it.

 ---